Mahamundra/Kalbook/ADMIN_ACCESS.md

   }'
 ```

-The response will include a password (if auto-generated):
+The response will include user information:

 ```json
 {